 Why do you need a fishing hook and weight

-Whether you want weights or no during your fishing trip depends on the kind of fish you want to catch.
+Whether you want weights during your fishing trip depends on the fish you want to catch.
 See that you keep doubles of your sinkers.
 In this way, if you lose one to a line snap, you have the other one ready.

 Tying the hook and weight